Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Songs to Pair with Special Observances

-The following songs for grades K-2 pair nicely with these February monthly observances.
+The following Grade K-2 Songs pair nicely with these February monthly observances.

 • Skinamarinky Dink (I love you) with Valentine’s Day